EnTT 3.15.0

 The API of a signal handler is straightforward.
 If a collector is supplied to the signal when something is published, all the values returned by its listeners are literally collected and used later by the caller.
 Otherwise, the class works just like a plain signal that emits events from time to time.

-To create instances of signal handlers it's sufficient to provide the type of function to which they refer:
+To create instances of signal handlers it is sufficient to provide the type of function to which they refer:

 entt::sigh<void(int, char)> signal;